Register a trade mark outside the UK

 Registered trade marks are territorial.
 If you apply for a trade mark in the UK, you'll only have protection in the UK.

-If you're considering taking your services or exporting your goods overseas - now or in the future - you might want to consider registering your trade mark in other countries.
+If you're considering exporting your services or goods overseas, you may want to register your trade mark in other countries.

 National trade mark application

 You can apply directly to Industrial or Intellectual Property Offices of individual countries to secure trade marks in their jurisdiction.
-A few things to keep in mind if you pursue this route:
+In this case:

 - you may need to translate each application into the national language